 The food for your private family tour can be customized to suit most dietary requirements — and please even the pickiest kids.
 Food is important on camping trips — and we make sure to gather information pre-trip to ensure everyone is happy and well fed.
 We can pack lots of fresh ingredients on sea kayaking trips as the ocean water keeps everything nice and cool when it is packed in the kayak hatches!
 The menu is adaptable so that different ingredients and toppings can be added to suit personal preferences.
 Each person can personalize their meal to make it full of flavour and extravagance, or, keep it simple.
 All of or guests are blown away at how well you can eat while kayak camping!

 Required Paddling Experience

-    Our multi-day tour requires no previous paddling experience but we suggest that

-    you be familiar with camping in a wilderness setting.
-It is also recommended

-    that you have the physical ability to sit in a kayak and paddle for four to six

-    hours a day.
-The paddling is often not strenuous but depending on conditions

-    more physical exertion may be required.
-The tour and the destination campsites

-    will be determined by the group’s experience and abilities.
+Our multi-day tours require no previous paddling experience, but we suggest that you be familiar with camping in a wilderness setting.
+It is also recommended that you have the physical ability to sit in a kayak and paddle for four to six hours a day.
+The paddling is often not strenuous but depending on conditions more physical exertion can be required.
+The tour and the destination campsites will be determined by the group’s experience and abilities.

 What to Bring

 Paddle West Kayaking provides all the kayaking and safety gear required for the tour, your guide, wilderness camping fees and West Coast inspired meals.